Shetland Sheepdog Health Issues

 Shetland Sheepdogs are predisposed to several health conditions including collie eye anomaly, hip dysplasia, thyroid disease.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 15-25 lbs and lifespan of 12-14 yrs, the Shetland Sheepdog requires thoughtful care tailored to their specific breed characteristics.
+Plan for 15-25 lbs of animal, a 12-14 yrs lifespan, and a distinct combination of health considerations and temperament that matters more than a species-level view would suggest.
 Prospective Shetland Sheepdog owners should know that this small herding breed demands an informed approach to nutrition, exercise, and preventive health management.

 Genetic Screening

 While each animal has its own personality, breed-level data helps establish realistic expectations.
-Shetland Sheepdogs with high energy levels need consistent outlets for their drive and enthusiasm.
+Shetland Sheepdog need their drive channeled consistently rather than sporadically; a reliable schedule of physical and mental work produces a calmer animal and a calmer household.

 Prevention Strategies

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Shetland Sheepdogs have particular requirements based on their small size, heavy shedding level, and genetic predispositions to collie eye anomaly and hip dysplasia.
+Shetland Sheepdogs bring a small build, a heavy shedding pattern, and breed-specific health risk around collie eye anomaly and hip dysplasia — each of those shifts routine care in a different direction.

 When to See the Vet